jmmills/language-learning/files/README.md

 * Open, read, and print in hexadecimal the contents of a binary file as specified as a cli argument
 * Accept input on standard input, write that input to a file specified as a cli argument
 * Accept input on standard input, append that input to a file specified as a cli argument
+* Open a file specificed as a cli argument, read and print any new lines written to the file (see unix tail command)

 ## Complex